vishnuv4/cashflow/README.md

 Uses Python and matplotlib.
 It was developed and tested on Python 3.10 but lower versions might work too.
 Ensure your terminal can pick up python by running ```python --version``` and ensuring you get some output.

-Note: this was developed on Windows so the Mac stuff may be a bit janky.
-It should work just the same, but I haven't tested it - if you're running into problems, open up an issue on GitHub.
+Note: this was developed on Windows so if you're using a Mac it may or may not be a bit janky.
+It should work just the same, but I haven't tested it.
+If you're running into problems, open up an issue on GitHub.

 Steps: